Resources to Train Staff on Auction Platforms

 Catalog mistakes impact bidding.
 Staff should learn how to:

-For ongoing catalog updates during the event, see:Update auction content in real time
+For ongoing catalog updates during the event, see Adding auction items in bulk and How to launch your auction.

 5. Training for Live and Hybrid Auction Teams